 Built with Rust.
 Under 30 MB RAM.
 No Electron.
-No account required.
+Free account, sign up with email or GitHub.

-AI · Load Testing · Mock ServerMany API clients require an account and route your data through their cloud by default.
+AI · Load Testing · Mock ServerMany API clients route your data through their cloud by default.
 Flux stores everything locally.
-Cloud sync is opt-in and uses your own Supabase instance — you own your data.
+A free account is required (email or GitHub), cloud sync is opt-in and uses your own Supabase instance, you own your data.

 Test APIs as you write them.
 AI-generated assertions catch regressions before they reach production.